emmideric/alx-system_engineering-devops/README.md

-Printing the effective username of the current user
+Printing all groups the current user is part of.